On this page

 Experiment templates capture the configuration of an experiment.
-Templates include goals, metrics, audience targeting, and variants so you can reuse it for future experiments.
-Templates are particularly useful when you:
+Templates include features like goals, deployments, and audience targeting that you can reuse for future experiments.
+Templates help when you:

-- Need to quickly launch new experiments with proven configurations.
+• Launch new experiments quickly with proven configurations.

 Permissions

 To create, edit, or delete experiment templates, you need the Manage Experiments permission.
-For more information, review Manage feature flags and feature experiments.
+For more information, refer to User roles and permissions.

-- Templates can't be applied to pre-existing experiments.
+• You can't apply templates to pre-existing experiments.

-- Template changes don't sync to experiments already created from that template.
+• Template changes don't sync to experiments created from that template.

 Creating templates